UoB-COMSM0166/2026-group-11/README.md

 # Process

 ## Collaboration
+In the early stage of the project, Yi Lin, Chuhang Li, and Yuxuan Cheng collected many interesting game ideas, and shared game links and video references in a shared document for the whole team.
+They also analysed different game genres and listed several promising directions to explore.
+Meanwhile, Wen Liang and Zishen Xu implemented an initial playable prototype, using simple shapes to represent towers, enemies, and the village.
+﻿
+To give every team member an opportunity to work on code, we swapped roles in the middle of the project.
+From that point on, Yi Lin, Chuhang Li, and Yuxuan Cheng took primary responsibility for game development and helped document the code‑related parts of the report.
+Wen Liang and Zishen Xu focused on weekly workshop tasks and report writing, while also providing feedback, suggesting ideas, and assisting with game code when needed.
+﻿
+This role exchange worked well for us: it allowed everyone to understand both development and documentation, though we also learned that communication became more critical when responsibilities shifted.

 ## Tools
 In the first week after forming the group, we exchanged contact details and created a WeChat group to facilitate communication.
 During the second week, when discussing initial game ideas, we held an online meeting via Zoom and used Feishu’s document-sharing function to collaboratively develop and refine our concepts in real time.